marceloofernandes/Azure-IoT-developer-boot-camp/README.md

 This hands-on lab is part of the IoT School learning path about Azure IoT solutions provided by **Microsoft**.
 Its goal is to ` "get started with Azure IoT.
 This is a series of hands-on labs for anyone who is learning about Azure Internet of Things (IoT).
 In these labs, you will use Azure services to build Azure IoT end-to-end solutions, connecting real and simulated devices to Azure IoT Hub." ` It is available at https://iotschool.microsoft.com/learning-paths/1z75cTRBNqEA2EigQoQKKe or https://github.com/Azure-Samples/azureiotlabs.

 <br />
 This task was performed by following each module instruction.
-Key screen shots are presented to demonstrated the obtained results along with some comments whenever applicable.
+Key screenshots are presented to demonstrated the obtained results along with some comments whenever applicable.

 <br />